lucidrains/st-moe-pytorch/README.md

 - [ ] double check equation for router z-loss for experts inner in hierarchical moe. also look at the top-n generalization
 - [ ] offer an option to use differentiable topk (using coordinate descent algorithm, applied successfully in CoLT5)
 - [ ] use coordinate descent for top2 routing
+- [ ] redo all the transcribed code from google with einops, as it is not very clear

 ## Citations